Hubs-Foundation/hubs-docs/docs/faq.md

 **Your email address becomes the admin account of your Hubs.** Said another way, the admin account controls all of the Hubs settings, it allows your CE to work with DigitalOcean.
 It’s very important.
 The security features of Hubs predict that if you cannot log in as your own admin, you are in trouble.

-### I tried setting up an SMTP email service but my gmail account keeps getting rejected to be the admin or controlling account.
+### I tried setting up an SMTP email but I had issues.

 Yes, this problem happened to us too.
 We initially tried [Elastic Email](https://elasticemail.com/), but it only sends out emails *to the single admin* (that is, to one account, which could be a gmail account) and won’t send any other emails to any other users at the free level.
 If only one person EVER needs to log-in (and that one person must be the admin), Elastic Email could work for that specific use.
 However, we find it to be a real downer because anyone else joining your Hubs cannot log in.